 Removing Inquiries from Your Report

 Most hard inquiries stay on consumer credit reports for 24 months.
 Yet it’s sometimes possible to remove them sooner.
 The Fair Credit Reporting Act gives you the right to dispute questionable items on your credit reports — including unauthorized inquiries — with the three consumer credit reporting agencies.
 Unauthorized business inquiries can be disputed too, but it’s not always helpful.
+(Since anyone can check your business credit, it’s harder to make the case an inquiry was unauthorized.)

 How to Remove Hard Inquiries from Report